Tungsten Germanide Superconducting Nanowire Single-Photon Detectors with Saturated Internal Detection Efficiency at Wavelengths up to 29 {\mu}m: Fabrication

 \section{Fabrication}

 WGe SNSPDs were fabricated from germanium-rich WGe films for high resistivity and suppressed critical temperature.
-Multiple bulk films were co-sputtered from separate tungsten and germanium targets using dc sputtering at a pressure of \qty{0.4}{\pascal} and with the substrate at room temperature.
+Multiple bulk films were co-sputtered from separate tungsten and germanium targets using dc sputtering at a pressure of \qty{3}{\milli\torr} and with the substrate at room temperature.
 The films were created by sputtering for \qty{5}{minutes}, resulting in a thickness of approximately \qty{50}{\nano\meter}.
 The germanium target sputtering power was fixed at \qty{60}{\watt}, while the tungsten target sputtering power was varied from \qtyrange[]{10}{200}{\watt}.
+Note that the film thickness of the different samples varies slightly with the change of tungsten sputtering power.
+The sputtering rate was only determined precisely for the sample with \hbox{\qty{20}{\watt}} sputtering power of the tungsten target.
 The films were capped in-situ by a protective amorphous germanium layer with a thickness of approximately \qty{5}{\nano\meter}.

 Four-probe resistivity measurements were made at room temperature to determine the sheet resistance of samples as depicted in Fig.~\ref{Rsq_vs_Wpower}.
 It can be seen that the sheet resistance is exponentially growing for lower tungsten sputtering powers.
 This is desired for the development of single-photon detectors with high detection efficiencies as this can be correlated with a lower density of charge carriers.
-The energy of an absorbed photon would therefore be distributed amongst fewer Cooper pairs in the superconductor, which lowers the energy threshold required to generate a detection event since the average temperature of the electron system post absorption is then higher.
+The energy of an absorbed photon would therefore be distributed amongst fewer Cooper pairs in the superconductor, which lowers the energy threshold required to generate a detection event since the average temperature of the electron system post-absorption is then higher.

 The critical temperature of the films was determined by four-probe resistivity measurements in a cryostat with a base temperature of about \qty{2}{\kelvin}.
 The resistance was measured during cooling and warmup at a rate of \qty{1}{\kelvin\per\minute} to avoid thermal hysteresis effects.
 The results for samples fabricated with different tungsten sputtering powers are depicted in Fig.~\ref{Tc_W_target_sputtering_power}.
 The composition of four samples was analyzed by Rutherford backscattering spectrometry (RBS).
 The results can be seen in the insets of Fig.~\ref{Tc_W_target_sputtering_power}.